ejp-rd-vp/CDE-semantic-model-implementations/CDE_version_2.0.0/CSV_docs/glossary.md

 - **pid**: Patient unique identifier
 - **context_id**: *(OPTIONAL)* Contextual identifier in case you want to relate several data elements under a common context (ex: certain diagnosis/phenotype relationship or some elements under same visit occurrence)
-- **attribute_type**: IRI that defines clinical symptom or sign: For example Human Phenotype ontology (HPO) term or Orphanet disease ontology (ORDO) (full URL such as http://www.orpha.net/ORDO/Orphanet_100031)
+- **valueIRI**: IRI that defines clinical symptom or sign: For example Human Phenotype ontology (HPO) term or Orphanet disease ontology (ORDO) (full URL such as http://www.orpha.net/ORDO/Orphanet_100031)
 - **model**: Symptom
 - **startdate**: *(OPTIONAL)* ISO 8601 formatted start date of observation
 - **enddate**: *(OPTIONAL)* ISO 8601 formatted enddate of observation in case it is different from `startdate`.